New to Practicing Yoga? Here’s Everything You Need to Get Started

 The yoga instructors I spoke with all agreed it's best to start with simpler, grounded poses that you’ll often come back to in your practice.
 Jalinoos gives great explanations of these:

-Sukhasana (Sitting Cross-Legged) This pose “opens the hips and helps you practice sitting up tall.
-From here you can twist and bend side to side and forward, which encourages spinal flexibility,” says Jalinoos.
+Sukhasana (sitting cross-legged): “Opens the hips and helps you practice sitting up tall.
+From here you can twist and bend side to side and forwards which encourages spinal flexibility,” explained Jalinoos.

-What Are Some Lesser-Known Benefits I Can Expect From Doing Yoga?
+What Are Some Lesser-Known Benefits I Can Expect from Yoga?

-We’ve already gone over the obvious ones above: strength, flexibility, better balance, etc. But the experts I spoke with had a few more possible perks that definitely made me feel better about having a regular practice.
+We’ve already gone over the obvious ones above (strength, flexibility, better balance, etc.), but the experts I spoke with had a few more that definitely made me feel better about having a regular practice.

-Improved Posture “Nobody wants tech neck, but most of us are getting it,” says Diamond.
+Improved Posture: “Nobody wants tech neck, but most of us are getting it,” said Diamond.
 “Yoga strengthens the muscles responsible for keeping you upright and counteracts the hunched-over-devices position we're all guilty of.
 Better posture means less pain and more confidence.”

-Better Sleep “[Focusing] on deeper breathing and relaxation helps ‘turn off’ your busy brain at night, and signals your body that it's time to rest.
-Many beginners experience faster and more quality sleep after beginning a yoga practice,” says White.
+Better Sleep: “Focus on deeper breathing and relaxation helps ‘turn off’ your busy brain at night, and signals your body that it's time to rest.
+Many beginners experience faster and more quality sleep after beginning a yoga practice,” explained White.

-Body Awareness “Beyond the physical stuff, most people find they have better body awareness,” says Mantiri.
+“Beyond the physical stuff, most people find they have better body awareness,” said Mantiri.
 “Some people notice reduced joint stiffness, [too].”

 Why Trust Everyday Health